Requirements for the Doctor of Philosophy Degree

 It is the responsibility of the graduate studies committee to supervise the graduate student's program and to review progress at regular intervals.
 A graduate studies committee consisting of at least four regular members of the graduate faculty is appointed by the department chair or designated departmental representative and approved by the Dean of the Graduate College soon after first enrollment in the Graduate College, unless the student's department employs an alternative approved procedure.
 The chair of the graduate studies committee serves as the student's academic advisor and also as the dissertation advisor or supervisor.
 Only a regular member of the graduate faculty can serve as an advisor of a doctoral dissertation.
 On occasion, it may be appropriate for a professional other than a regular member of the graduate faculty to serve as a member of a graduate studies committee.
 In such cases, written approval must be obtained from the Dean of the Graduate College prior to the student's beginning dissertation research.

 A written comprehensive examination in the field of study must be passed by the candidate at least 6 months before the dissertation is submitted.
 The examination must be prepared by the program concerned, in consultation with the candidate's graduate studies committee.
 Should the candidate fail the examination, only one reexamination is permitted.
-Success in the written comprehensive examination is prerequisite to standing for the Dissertation Oral Defense Examination.
-All examinations are taken on the University of Vermont campus in Burlington.
-Some programs also require an oral comprehensive examination.
+Some programs also require an oral comprehensive examination; success in the written comprehensive examination is prerequisite to standing for the Dissertation Oral Defense Examination.

 There is no fee for the Doctoral Comprehensive Examination.
 The student's program director or advisor must notify the Graduate College of the outcome of the examination.
 The result of the examination and the date taken will be recorded as a notation on the academic transcript.